Bukhoree003/codeless-ai-ml-2022/README.md

 ![precipitation box plot](img/boxplotprecipitation.png)

-We specify the data to make it easier to analyze. we use row filter and column filter to select just one location (Newwork).....
+We specify the data to make it easier to analyze. we use row filter and column filter to select just one location (Newyork).....